Cray-HPE/docs-csm/operations/resiliency/Resilience_of_System_Management_Services.md

 ### Known Issues and Workarounds

 Though an effort was made to increase the number of pod replicas for services that were critical to system operations such as booting computes, launching jobs, and running applications across the compute plane, there are still some services that remain with single copies of their pods.
 In general, this does not result in a critical issue if these singleton pods are on an NCN worker node that goes down.
-Most microservices should \(after being terminated by Kubernetes\), simply be rescheduled onto a remaining NCN worker node.
+Most micro-services should \(after being terminated by Kubernetes\), simply be rescheduled onto a remaining NCN worker node.
 That assumes that the remaining NCN worker nodes have sufficient resources available and meet the hardware/network requirements of the pods.

 However, it is important to note that some pods, when running on a worker NCN that goes down, may require some manual intervention to be rescheduled.
 Note the workarounds in this section for such pods.
 Work is on-going to correct these issues in a future release.